-- Header Form: The most significant bit (0x80) of the first octet of a packet is the header form.
-This bit is set to 0 for the short header. - Connection ID Flag: The second bit (0x40) of the first octet indicates whether the Connection ID field is present.
-If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted. - Key Phase Bit: The third bit (0x20) of the first octet indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
-See [QUIC-TLS] for details. - Short Packet Type: The remaining 5 bits of the first octet include one of 32 packet types.
-Table 2 lists the types that are defined for short packets. - Connection ID: If the Connection ID Flag is set, a connection ID occupies octets 1 through 8 of the packet.
-See Section 5.7 for more details. - Packet Number: The length of the packet number field depends on the packet type.
-This field can be 1, 2 or 4 octets long depending on the short packet type. - Protected Payload: Packets with a short header always include a 1-RTT protected payload.
+Header Form: The most significant bit (0x80) of octet 0 is set to 0 for the short header.

+Connection ID Flag: The second bit (0x40) of octet 0 indicates whether the Connection ID field is present.
+If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.
+The Connection ID field can only be omitted if the omit\connection\id transport parameter (Section 7.3.1) is specified by the intended recipient of the packet.

+Key Phase Bit: The third bit (0x20) of octet 0 indicates the key phase, which allows a recipient of a packet to identify the packet protection keys that are used to protect the packet.
+See [QUIC-TLS] for details.

+Short Packet Type: The remaining 5 bits of octet 0 include one of 32 packet types.
+Table 2 lists the types that are defined for short packets.

+Connection ID: If the Connection ID Flag is set, a connection ID occupies octets 1 through 8 of the packet.
+See Section 5.6 for more details.

+Packet Number: The length of the packet number field depends on the packet type.
+This field can be 1, 2 or 4 octets long depending on the short packet type.

+Protected Payload: Packets with a short header always include a 1-RTT protected payload.